CFAndy/znet/README.md

 # luna16
-LUNA16 Lung Nodule Analysis - NWI-IMC037 Final Project
+LUNA16 Lung Nodule Analysis

-Respository containing code for our final project of the computer aided medical diagnosis course, which yielded an entry in the LUNA16 competition.
-Unfortunately this project is ill documented, as it was created very quickly and pragmatically as we hurried to meet deadlines for the university course this was the main project of.
-Running it will likely require minor edits left and right (mostly to do with filepaths), unless you place the data in the same folder as we did.
+Respository containing code to port [ZNet Solution](https://github.com/gzuidhof/luna16) to CAFFE frameowrk.

 A rough list of requirements:

-**Python 2.7** with `theano, lasagne (with CUDNN configured), tqdm, pandas, numpy, scipy, scikit-image, scikit-learn, opencv2`.
+**Python 2.7** with `tqdm, pandas, numpy, scipy, scikit-image, scikit-learn, opencv2` and CAFFE.

 ## UNET for dense prediction

 ### Preprocessing
 Convert data to 1x1x1mm_512x512 slices.
 A requirement is also a set of segmentations of the lungs (can be found on the LUNA16 website).
 Place your data in folder `data/original_lungs`:

 Use script `src/data_processing/create_same_spacing_data_NODULE.py`, this may take a long time (up to 24 hours) depending on your machine.